AniAb17Rf/Web-tech-2/README.md

-Master branch contains front end react files, flask branch contains backend flask files and its dependencies
+Master branch contains front end react files and the PDF describing the project, flask branch contains backend flask files and its dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).